 In early August he tweeted a photo of himself wearing military camouflage and a black hood, while holding a severed head in his left hand.

-3. MI5 & MI6 Identified him as Foley’s Killer
+3. The Sunday Times Identified Him as James Foley’s Killer

 MI5 and MI6 have identified the British fighter suspected of murdering the American journalist James Foley, senior government sources confirmed last night.

 The masked man with a London accent, who is said to be known to fellow fighters as “Jihadi John”, was seen in the shocking video of Foley’s death released by the Isis extremist army last week.